0xmozak/mozak-vm/book/token-wallet-example/src/high_level_overview.md

 # High level overview

-Let's setup the scenario.
+Consider the following scenario.

 Alice owns a USDC token in her USDC wallet.
 She has to transfer the token to Bob, who has his own USDC wallet.

-A USDC token is represented as `StateObject` with constraint owner being USDC token program represented through `ProgramIdentifier`.
-The USDC token, along with amount, also stores the details of its owner (in this case, Alice) and her wallet program.
-The USDC program would require approval from the Alice's wallet program in order to transfer the economic ownership to Bob and his wallet program.
+A USDC token is represented as `StateObject` with the constraint owner being the USDC token program represented through `ProgramIdentifier`.
+The USDC token, along with the amount, also stores the details of its owner (in this case, Alice) and her wallet program.
+The USDC program would require approval from Alice's wallet program in order to transfer the economic ownership to Bob and his wallet program.

 ```rust
 let alice_wallet: ProgramIdentifier;